Chapter 5. COM Servers

 Notice how the logic checks to see if the class

-), acquires the critical section that guards access to the
+object has not already been created (pEntry->pCF == NULL), acquires the critical section that guards access to the

-.
+object map, and then checks once more that pCF is still NULL.
 What might not be obvious is why ATL checks twice.

 This is to maximize concurrency by avoiding grabbing the critical